antononcube/Raku-WWW-PaLM/README.md

 .say for palm-generate-message('Who wrote the book "Dune"?');
 ```
 ```
 # {candidates => [{author => 1, content => Frank Herbert wrote the book "Dune".
-It was first published in 1965 and is considered a classic of science fiction literature.
+It was first published in 1965 and is considered one of the greatest science fiction novels of all time.
 The book tells the story of Paul Atreides, a young man who is thrust into a war for control of the desert planet Arrakis.
-Dune has been adapted into several films and television series, and its popularity has only grown in recent years.}], messages => [{author => 0, content => Who wrote the book "Dune"?}]}
+Dune has been adapted into a film, a television series, and a number of video games.}], messages => [{author => 0, content => Who wrote the book "Dune"?}]}
 ```

 Show text embeddings: